inr-kit/McMeshTran-Source/README.md

 **************************************************************************************
 ********Something to know before going on********

 It is not necessary to compile McMeshTran in order to use it, because we provided also precompiled McMeshTran binaries.
 You can find them in  repository [McMeshTran-Binaries](https://github.com/inr-kit/McMeshTran-Binaries).
-Compile it only if you cannot find precompiled McMeshTran binaries, or you are going to change the source code.
+Compile it only if you cannot find precompiled McMeshTran binaries, or you are going to change the source code.For Using McMeshTran, Please find documents on Github repository [McMeshTran-Docs](https://github.com/inr-kit/McMeshTran-Docs).

 This release is tested under Salome_7.4.0.
 Using other Salome version is not guarantee to work, and might cause error during this process.